Khazar slave trade

-The Khazar slave trade took place in the Khazar Khaganate in Central Asia and Eastern Europe.

-The Khazar Khaganate was a buffer state between Europe and the Muslim world and played a major part in the trade between Europe and the Middle East between the 8th and 10th centuries, and slaves were one of the main goods.
+Slaves were one of the main goods traded in the Khazar Khaganate in Central Asia and Eastern Europe.
+The Khazar Khaganate was a buffer state between Europe and the Muslim world and played a major part in the trade between Europe and the Middle East between the 8th and 10th centuries.
 The Khazar slave trade was one of the major routes of the human trafficking of saqaliba slaves from Europe to the Muslim world, between the 8th-century until the 10th century, when it was replaced by the Volga Bulgarian slave trade.

 History

-The Khazar Khaganate had initially been an enemy of the Umayyad Caliphate.
+The Khazar Khaganate had initially been an adversary of the Umayyad Caliphate, due to a series of conflicts between them from c.
+642 to 799 CE.
 In the late 8th century however, the Khazar Khaganate made peace with the Abbasid Caliphate, and between c.
 775 the state served a key role as the intermediary in trade between Europe and the Muslim world, in which the slave trade played a major part.

 Slave trade

 The Khazar Khaganate played a key role for the viking trade route in the 8th and 9th-centuries: the Khazars bought slaves captured by the Vikings in Europe, and exported them to the Abbasid Caliphate of the Middle East via Iran.

-People taken captive during the viking raids in Western Europe, such as Ireland, could be sold to Moorish Spain via the Dublin slave trade or transported to Hedeby or Brännö and from there via the Volga trade route to present-day Russia, where slaves and furs were sold to Muslim merchants in exchange for Arab silver dirham and silk, which have been found in Birka, Wolin, and Dublin; until the early 10th-century, this trade route between Europe and the Abbasid Caliphate passed via the Khazar Kaghanate.
+The main route of European slaves to the Caliphate was the Eastern Volga trade route via Russia and Central Asia down to Baghdad via Persia.
+Initially via the Khazar slave trade, and later via the Samanid slave trade.
+People taken captive during the Viking raids in Europe could be brought to Scandinavia or sold to Moorish Spain via the Dublin slave trade.
+Between the eighth and tenth centuries, captives from Eastern Europe were transported to elite households in the Islamic world as well as Byzantium.
+Arab merchants from the Caspian Sea and Byzantine merchants from the Black Sea brought their wares to the trade markets of Rus’, exchanging them for slaves, and until the early 10th-century, this trade route between Europe and the Abbasid Caliphate passed via the Khazar Khaganate.

 The Magyar tribes were another supplier of slaves to the Khazar slave trade, and the Khazar reportedly bought slaves from the Magyars described as war captives.

 The Khazar did not only buy slaves from other people, but also conducted their own slave raids to supply slaves for their slave trade.
 To perform slave raids was a common practice among the Nomadic people of the Central Asian Steppe, and the Khazars conducted regular slave raids toward several neighboring dar al-harb peoples, among them particularly the Pechenegs, the Ghuzz, and the Burta peoples.